micro-ROS/micro-ROS-demos/README.md

 ## Previous step

-To run the all demonstrations you need to setup the ROS2 environment and build all the required packages.
+To run all the demonstrations, you need to set up the ROS2 environment and build all the required packages.
 Click [here](https://github.com/microROS/micro-ROS-doc) to read further about how to do this previous step.

 ## Package clusters